BoriTha/Game-Dev-Haridd/README.md

    - Color: RGB(140, 140, 160) steel; i-frames: RGB(100, 100, 120)
    - Patterns: `!` diagonal dash, `!!` shoot, `!!` radial stun (AoE) that applies a stun tag within ~72 radius.

+- Knight Monster (`k`) — armored melee enemy
+   - Color: RGB(100, 120, 140) dark blue-gray; i-frames: RGB(70, 85, 100)
+   - Behavior: Armored ground enemy with shield and sword.
+Can block attacks from the front.
+Telegraphs strong sword strikes with `!` or `!!`.

 ## Project Structure

 The codebase is organized into logical modules for better maintainability: